Tokharistan

-Tokharistan (formed from "Tokhara" and the suffix -stan meaning "place of" in Persian) is an ancient Early Middle Ages name given to the area which was known as Bactria in Ancient Greek sources.
+Tokharistan (formed from "Tokhara" and the suffix -stan meaning "place of" in Persian) is a historical name used by Islamic sources in the early Middle Ages to refer to the area which was known as Bactria in Ancient Greek sources.

-In the 7th and 8th century CE, Tokharistan came under the rule of the Chinese Empire, administered by the Protectorate General to Pacify the West.
-Today, Tokharistan is fragmented between Uzbekistan, Tajikistan and Afghanistan.
+By the 6th century CE, Tokharistan came under rule of the First Turkic Khaganate, and in the 7th and 8th centuries, it was incorporated into the Tang dynasty, administered by the Protectorate General to Pacify the West.
+Today, Tokharistan is fragmented between Afghanistan, Uzbekistan and Tajikistan.

-Names of Tokharistan
+Names

 Several languages have used variations of the word "Tokhara" to designate the region: